BDSA-2021/BDSA21-Say-AAAAAA/README.md

 docker-compose up
 ```
 The command above will create a database server, a database and build the app for production as well as serving it on port 7207

+## Documentation

+We have embedded some examples and explanations in source code documentation comments, following [the guidelines from the official docs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments#seealso).

+Unfortunately, many of the extra suggested tags do not show up when hovering over the symbol name in Visual Studio Code or Visual Studio.
+For example, see `SELearning.Infrastructure.Authorization.AuthorizePermissionAttribute`.